-Attention!
-It is recommended to prepare it freshly.
-It is not stable more than 2 weeks.
+Attention: It is recommended to prepare it freshly.
+It is not stable for more than 2 weeks.

-- If RLB forms precipitate, please warm it to 56°C until the precipitate has fully dissolved.
-This is due to storage condition and will not influence the efficiency of the buffer. - Do not forget to add the appropriate amount of ethanol (molecular biology grade, 96-100%) to TWB1 and TWB2, as indicated on the bottle, before using for the first time.
-Refer to washing buffer preparation section. - For frozen samples in RNaseLag, thaw them to room temperature.
-Avoid repeated freezing and thawing of samples, since it may cause RNA degradation. - If working with RNA for the first time, read Appendix 1 carefully. - Consider that the provided nuclease-free water in kit is intended to use as rehydration solution.
-It is recommended to buy nuclease-free water for consuming in lyses step.
+- If RLB forms a precipitate, please warm it to 56°C until the precipitate has fully dissolved.
+This is due to storage conditions and will not influence the efficiency of the buffer - Do Not forget to add the appropriate amount of ethanol (molecular biology grade, 96-100%) to TWB1 and TWB2 as indicated on the bottle, before using them for the first time.
+Refer to the washing buffer preparation section. - If working with RNA for the first time, read Appendix 1 carefully.